 If you want to close the coverage gap, look for a rideshare insurance policy that can help.

 Can’t afford the high deductibles that come with the rideshare company’s insurance policy?
-Look for a rideshare insurance policy that can help you create a lower deductible overall.
+Look for a rideshare insurance policy that can help you create a lower deductible overall, while still offering you the right level of liability coverage.

 As a rideshare driver, you open the door to the possibility of earning additional income.
 However, you should factor the cost of rideshare insurance into your side hustle plans.

-Luckily, rideshare insurance can be an affordable addition to your existing insurance policy.
-Take some time to find the right rideshare insurance policy today.
+Luckily, can be an affordable addition to your existing .
+Take some time to find the right today and get started on your side hustle.